CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 5. Use the `vagrant ssh` command to ssh into the oob-mgmt-server.
 This is the jump box to access the rest of the simulation.

-Refer to the `README.md` for the Cumulus Linux Reference Topology Gitlab project and the developers guide for more information about how to start developing and building onto this blank slate topology.
+For more information about how to start developing and building onto this blank slate topology, refer to the `README.md` for the Cumulus Linux Reference Topology Gitlab project and the developer's guide.

 ## Destroy and End a Simulation

-From the `simulation` folder, run the `vagrant destroy -f` command:
+To destroy *all* the systems or VMs in the simulation, run the `vagrant destroy -f` command from the `simulation` folder:

 ```
 user@host:~/cldemo2/simulation# vagrant destroy -f